gearglow/ReptiliaWithATwist/The List.md

 ## Chapter 7

-Morning came early even for the habitually-early-rising Elysia.
+Morning came too soon even Elysia, who was already in the habit of rising early.
 The sky was still dark when Mrs. Weasley shook everyone awake.

 "It's time, dears," she said.
 "You've got a bit of a hike ahead of you."